th2-net/th2-check1/README.md

   Reports about unexpected messages only after the timeout is exceeded.
 Reports nothing if any task is added to the chain.
 - CheckRuleRequest - get message filter from request and check it with messages in the cache or await specified time in case of empty cache or message absence.
 - NoMessageCheckRequest - prefilters messages and verifies that no other messages have been received.
+- WaitForResult - synchronous request waiting for the result of specified rule during specified timeout

 ## Request parameters